 - Default: Select this to set the default schedule settings for automatic ruleset downloads.
 When you select the default schedule, download starts anywhere between 12 AM and 6 AM local time.

 - Custom: Select this to schedule downloads at a later date and time.
 Click the Calendar icon to select the date and time.

 When you schedule automatic ruleset downloads, the downloads are performed within 15 minutes before or after the scheduled time.
 If you have multiple Grid members configured for downloads, the same offset time applies to all members when the first member is unreachable.
 Downloads to the next reachable member do not happen right after a download fails on the unreachable member.
 The offset time is put in place to prevent all members from performing downloads at the same time.

 In the Threat Protection Logging section, define the events per second per rule value to allow the appliance to log events in the syslog:

 - Events per Second per Rule: Specify the number of events logged per second per rule.
 The default value is one and the maximum value is 700.
-Setting the value to 0 (zero) disables NIOS from logging events for the rules.
-NIOS displays an error message when you enter a value greater than the maximum value.
+Setting the value to 0 (zero) disables the appliance from logging events for the rules.
+The appliance displays an error message when you enter a value greater than the maximum value.
 You can override this event filter at the member level.
-For guidelines about using this setting, see Using the Events Per Second Rule Setting.

-3. To save the configuration, click Save & Close.
+3. Save the configuration.
 To publish changes, click Publish if it appears at the top of the screen.
 Note that NIOS does not require restarting of the threat protection service after rule updates.